-A recent Chicago Metropolitan Agency for Planning (CMAP) study concluded the most statistically significant indicator of a region’s economic prosperity is a skilled workforce.
+Numerous studies point to a skilled workforce as a significant indicator of economic prosperity.
 Education is one of the key drivers behind a highly skilled and diversified workforce, and Chicago is not only concentrated in terms of educational institutions, but offers leading programs to prepare today’s students for tomorrow’s global opportunities.

-The Chicago metropolitan statistical area is home to more than 140 public & private post-secondary educational institutions with a combined full-time enrollment of more than 650,000 students (including 65,000+ in the Chicago "Loop" alone).
-Every year, colleges and universities in the city of Chicago alone award more than 50,000 degrees including 25,300 bachelor's, 19,400 master's, and 4,000 doctoral degrees.
+The Chicago metropolitan statistical area is home to more than 140 public & private post-secondary educational institutions with a combined enrollment of more than 625,000 students (including 65,000+ in the Chicago "Loop" alone).
+Every year, colleges and universities in greater Chicago award more than 145,000 degrees, including 25,000 bachelor's, 18,000 master's, and 4,000 doctoral degrees in the city alone.

 Among the leading institutions granting graduate & professional degrees in the Chicago area are two of the top MBA programs in the world:

-Financial Times 2012 / The Economist 2012 MBA Global Rankings
+Financial Times 2013 / The Economist 2012 Global MBA Rankings

 - 140,000+ live in downtown Chicago